taylorgoolsby/graphql-directive-pagination/readme.md

   # offsetRelativeTo: $offsetRelativeTo
   countNew: Int!

-  # The client should always accept these values.
+  # The client should echo nextOffsetRelativeTo back in the next request.
-  # E.G. onResponse:
-  # offset = nextOffset
-  # offsetRelativeTo = nextOffsetRelativeTo
-  nextOffset: Int!
-  # FYI, nextOffsetRelativeTo is equal to
-  # `JSON.stringify(node[0][orderings[0].index])`.
-  # It is denormalized into the response so that the server is
-  # authoritative and there is less work to be done for those
-  # using this package.
   nextOffsetRelativeTo: String!
 }